NAlexH2/cs320/README.md

 taught.

 Don't forget to `npm i` and `npm run build`!
+Or just `npm run everything` to make it so, make it go, make it test.

 Also, if this stuff looks familiar and you know where it comes from, ***don't cheat.
 Give it an honest attempt.
 Work with your fellow students.***